LukeKim32/Study_for_Accurate_GPS/README.md

  For more details check : https://www.netspotapp.com/what-is-wifi-rtt.html
  <br>

+ 2. Dual Frequency : <br>
- 2) Outdoor GPS accurcay difference is normally known as 15~20m thesedays in clear sky. <br>
+ Outdoor GPS accurcay difference is normally known as 15~20m thesedays in clear sky. <br>
  We can measure our location data by getting encoded code from singal sent by Satellites. <br>
  Each of these signals are mono frequent and this is where the difference occurs. <br>
  But nowadays, some mobile phones containing Qualcomm Snapdragon late version can get dual-frequency from Satellites and we can get certainly accurate data. <br>
  ### However, this chips are not also common in mobile phones among most Korean users.
  <br>
- *Not in Galaxy series from Korea because they use Samsungs's own chips (but in Japan and other countries, Snapdragon is used) check : https://developer.android.com/guide/topics/sensors/gnss.html L5 signal is the additional wave. *
+ *Not in Galaxy series from Korea because they use Samsungs's own chips (but in Japan and other countries, Snapdragon is used)* <br>
+ check : https://developer.android.com/guide/topics/sensors/gnss.html
+ L5 signal is the additional wave.

  So my team's project which requires accurate gps data is stalled for while because of these H/W constraints. <br> I guess our idea is suitable further in future